 What is the European Wealth Bond?

-The European Wealth Bond is an offshore, single premium life assurance bond issued by Old Mutual International Ireland.
-It is specifically designed to be tax efficient for UK-resident investors, allowing them to take maximum advantage of potential offshore tax benefits.
+The European Wealth Bond is specifically designed to be tax efficient for UK-resident investors, allowing them to take maximum advantage of potential offshore tax benefits.

 Is the European Wealth Bond right for you?

 The European Wealth Bond allows you to have peace of mind that your investment strategy is being managed by experts.
 It is designed to be flexible because we know that your circumstances may change over time and you need an investment that can adapt to meet your financial goals throughout your lifetime.

 The Bond is specifically designed for use with a Discretionary Asset Manager and you must request that one is appointed.

 Summary of the main benefits of our European Wealth Bond:

 - Minimum premium £100,000*.

 - Designed to be a medium- to long-term investment (meaning five years or more).